How Do We Know What God Is Telling Us?

 The same Holy Spirit indwells and empowers us.
 God’s gifts are very much alive and well.
 The Spirit will open our hearts and minds to him if we seek him.

 Because what we hear from the Spirit is often very subjective and open to interpretation, it is crucial that we submit what we hear to the Bible’s teachings and to other mature believers who can help us judge what we heard.
 If you neglect or reject this safeguard, you may go off the path right into a ditch.
 If God speaks to us, other mature believers will almost always be able to corroborate or correct us on the matter.
-This one reason why it is so important to be in a local church under trusted oversight and have strong peer relationships with other mature believers.
+This is one reason why it is so important to be in a local church under trusted oversight and have strong peer relationships with other mature believers.

 Other People